saedyousef/awesome-free-palestine-support-kit/README.md

 5. **Await Review**: Your pull request will be reviewed by the repository maintainers.
 Be open to feedback and make any necessary adjustments.

+6. **Update the languages pages**: Before committing any changes make sure you synchronize them with the languages pages with at least a translator and we will review it internally.

 By following these steps, you'll be contributing to the growth and effectiveness of this support kit.
 Thank you for your support and collaboration!

 ## License